 The Florida Accounting Information Resource subsystem (FLAIR) has been performing the state’s accounting and payroll functions for more than 30 years.
 During that time the State has made numerous modifications to FLAIR and developed additional resources to provide functions that FLAIR was never designed to provide, or simply could not.

-In 2013, the Florida Legislature, through the 2013 General Appropriations Act (GAA) authorized the Department of Financial Services (DFS) complete a study to:
+In 2013, the Florida Legislature, through the 2013 General Appropriations Act (GAA) authorized the Department of Financial Services (DFS) to complete a study to:

 - Prepare an inventory of all agency systems interfacing with FLAIR